 - a.
-Fuel Floats: - (1) Locate boat-fueling docks near the entrance of the harbor, in an area that is protected from waves and rough water environmental conditions. - (2) Fuel floats used for dispensing petroleum products shall be adequately designed and placed to provide maximum service to the boater.
-Adequate guide piles or dolphins shall be required to provide permanence, safety, and stability to the floating docks, and shall be designed by a California Licensed Engineer with waterfront experience.
-Fuel floats must be designed to support the dead loads imposed by the dispensers, hose reels, storage, pipe chase ways, etc. - (3) Fuel facilities shall be in conformance with County, State and Federal codes, ordinances and law.
+Fuel Floats - (1) Locate boat-fueling docks near the entrance of the harbor, in an area that is protected from waves and rough water environmental conditions. - (2) Fuel floats used for dispensing petroleum products shall be adequately designed and placed to provide maximum service to the boater.
+Adequate guide piles or dolphins shall be required to provide permanence, safety, and stability to the floating docks, and shall be designed by a California-licensed Civil or Structural Engineer with waterfront experience.
+Fuel floats must be designed to support the dead loads imposed by the dispensers, hose reels, storage, pipe chase ways, etc. - (3) Fuel facilities shall conform with County, State and Federal codes, ordinances, and law and shall be designed by a California-licensed

+Mechanical Engineer.
 Equipment, such as containment booms and absorbent pads, shall be kept on the fuel dock to contain spills.